N0fix/rpecli/README.md

 - Color on sections
 - Feature to handle comparing some fields between multiple binaries to help finding header similarities
 - Refacto of some parts

+### Optimisation notes

+Callgrind indicates that most of the time is spent hashing stuff (sha/md5) and rendering tables.